elyograg/haproxy-scripts/README.md

 because others might find it useful.
 It is not meant to address everything that the world can think of.
 Think of it as a starting point for your own tinkering.

+Building the entire gitlab CI infrastructure in Docker was attempted, didn't work.
+Need to learn more before trying that again.